What happens at SoundSpace? The quick answer is full audio post.

 For more detail of some of the things in-between, keep reading.

 We can mix from stereo to 5.1 surround and take care to ensure that your film sounds good in a cineplex or on Vimeo.
 Our mixing process is seamlessly integrated into all of the work that precedes it.
 This makes the final mix very efficient and leaves less room for last minute surprises.

 Dialogue Edit & Restoration

 Narrative and Documentary filmmakers are both susceptible to problematic production sound.
-Even the best films and docs can be compromised by unavoidable production problems (over modulation, background air conditioners, generators, or camera noise to name a few).
+Even the best projects can be compromised by unavoidable production problems (over modulation, background air conditioners, generators, or camera noise to name a few).
 We can improve almost anything, and in many cases completely repair production sound problems.

 VO & ADR

-Although it officially stands for Automated Dialogue Replacement, there isn't really anything automated about it.
-Having an actor speak into a tub of water, facing the corner of the room while delivering lines, or being intentionally riled by the director before a take is more of an accurate depiction of an ADR session.
+Voice over and much more: although it officially stands for Automated Dialogue Replacement (ADR), there isn't really anything automated about it.
+Having an actor speak into a tub of water, facing a corner of the room while delivering lines, or being intentionally riled by the director before a take is a more accurate depiction of an ADR session.